UniStuttgart-VISUS/Visus.LdapAuthentication/README.md

 # ASP.NET Core LDAP Authentication Middleware
 This library implements middleware for ASP.NET Core that enables authenticating users against LDAP directories like Active Directory via an LDAP bind.
+The library is using Novell's C#-only LDAP library rather than the Windows-only DirectoryServices and is therefore running on Windows and Linux.

-The user objects generated also include commonly used claims like user name, actual names, e-mail addresses and group memberships.
+Built-in user objects generated include commonly used claims like user name, actual names, e-mail addresses and group memberships.
+If necessary, you can also provide your own user object that uses a completely different mapping of LDAP attributes to claims.

 # Usage
 ## Add the authentication service